Aniai · 2024-2025

 Tracking firmware build progress

 Because every edit has real impact, I designed the parametric firmware generator around guidance, clarity, and control.
+The layout was designed for quick scanning and info panel provides guidance on parameters so that users can adjust without guesswork.

 The test firmware generator accelerated development process tremendously.
 The average time to create test firmware reduced from 2-3 business days to 5 minutes, and the number of tests conducted during the same time span has increased by 3x.